You've successfully subscribed to The Apex by Custodian

 Glitz In The Pits: The Stars Who Race Cars

-On the track, everyone is equal, and your driving does the talking.
 Motor racing has long been seen as a true test of skill and character, which pays no attention to who you are or how influential you may be elsewhere.
 Perhaps that is why it attracts such a variety of people who, despite successful careers in their own fields, are compelled to prove themselves on the tarmac and put their health and wealth on the line in pursuit of glory.
+Nicholas Hoult is the latest young actor to get behind the wheel with Team Ferrari, but he's certainly not the first, and so here is our (non-exhaustive) list of notables from the world of film and entertainment who have been brave enough to get out on track.

 Patrick Dempsey